Ai-Kiwi/toastium/readme.md

 # Toastium
 (Stands for Toast-Is-Utterly-aMazing)

 An operating system that I have been developing for learning purposes.
 Designed for targeting a custom portable console I am working on with someone in the long run, However is designed with portablity in mind so can be ported to other devices or architectures.
+It is built using C & Assembly and is currently targeted at RISC-V but with plans to expand in future.

 ## Current Features
  - Preemptive multitasking